 - Access instructional support from our world-class faculty

 - Join Penn Foster's Community, plus immediate membership in the High School academic group, accessible 24/7

 - Create a customized payment plan with 0% interest

-- Your personalized student homepage, learning portal and free access to Career Cruising
+- Personalize your student homepage, learning portal and gain free access to Career Cruising

 Is Penn Foster High School accredited?
 Will colleges accept my diploma?

 It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at hundreds of universities nationwide.
 Remember, colleges have a variety of entry requirements, and not all colleges recognize all high school diplomas.